BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Professor James Falon was a neuroscientist at UC Irvine.
     One day, while researching brain scans of people with, and without, clinical psychopathy (antisocial personality disorder), Falon discovered a scan of his own brain had been miscategorized.

+    People with psychopathy are your classic picture of "evil": remorseless, violent, uncontrollable.
+    About 30% of murderers are clinical psychopaths, despite psychopaths comprising just 1% of the population. -https://www.psychologytoday.com/us/blog/unique-everybody-else/201812/are-murderers-unfairly-labeled-psychopaths
+    There are no documented cases of curing the disorder.

+    The prevalence of the disorder is 10-15 times higher among prisoners than it is among the general population (2-3% versus 35% in prison).
+    It's also the most common disorder among prisoners (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5742412/). -https://www.ncbi.nlm.nih.gov/books/NBK546673/, https://bmcpsychiatry.biomedcentral.com/articles/10.1186/s12888-022-03710-y

-    He was using the scan of brain as an experimental control - a healthy brain.
+    Falon was using the scan of his own brain as an experimental control - a healthy brain.
-    However, the scan had been classified by one of his technicians as showing the signs of psychopathy.
+    The scan had been classified by one of his technicians as showing the physical signs of psychopathy.
-    Upon investigating the issue, he discovered that the classification was indeed legitimate: he had the brain of a psychopath.
+    Upon further investigation, he discovered the classification was indeed legitimate: he had the brain of a psychopath.

-    What he didn't have was much of the typical outward behaviors of a psychopath.
+    What he didn't have was much of the typical behaviors of a psychopath.
     He was well-adjusted, professionally successful, and happily married.

-    It turns out that clinical psychopathy is only about 50% genetically determined.
+    It turns out clinical psychopathy is only about 50% genetically determined.
     The other 50% is determined by the person's experiences in life, especially during childhood. (https://www.psypost.org/new-psychology-research-indicates-psychopathy-is-linked-to-social-power-and-dating-success-in-adverse-environments/, TODO find other citations).
     Dr. Falon attributed his well-adjusted life to a happy childhood.

-    People with psychopathy are your classic picture of evil: remorseless, violent, uncontrollable.
-    They represent x% of murderers, despite comprising only about 1% of the world population. -https://www.psychologytoday.com/us/blog/unique-everybody-else/201812/are-murderers-unfairly-labeled-psychopaths
-    There are no documented cases of curing the disorder.

-    The prevalence of the disorder is 10-15 times higher among prisoners than it is among the general population (2-3% versus 35% in prison).
-    It's also the most common disorder among prisoners (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5742412/). -https://www.ncbi.nlm.nih.gov/books/NBK546673/, https://bmcpsychiatry.biomedcentral.com/articles/10.1186/s12888-022-03710-y

-    Such an impact of early life environment, which is ultimately a facet of culture, is true for nearly all such disorders of the mind.
 </p>

 3. Finding one's people
 <p>
-    I've noticed that people who've found happiness in life have typically "found their people" and become part of a trusted inner circle.
+    I've noticed that people who've found happiness in life have typically "found their people" and become part of a trusted inner circle among those people.
-    Military veteran, tenured professor, respected senior vice president, grandparent with a big extended family.
+    Tenured professor, senior vice president, grandparent with lots of offspring.
 </p>

 4. Defending culture